s3664099/AdventureGame/README.md

 **21 March 2024**
 The cover functions now work perfectly (though not as random as I liked, but at least it works).
 Added ability to examine items carried.

+**23 March 2024**
+Fixed errors with containers.
+Now can close and lock containers.
+Cannot lock and open container or exit, and cannot take an item from a closed container.